vknarayan/dynamic-config-management/README.md

 It should not be holding any config data per se.

 Approach for properties file for config server:
 The approach could be that we use a separate config file which can be loaded through command line for conventional config file transfer applications.
 The command line approach is good to separate out the environment from the code.
-It can also be a database file, but this results in tight coupling between k9 and config server.
+It can also be a database file, but this results in tight coupling between the tool and config server.

 For modern clients, only base properties file is good enough.
 They have to adher to the defined format and the config data will get updated.